 As part of an ongoing effort to promote quality in multi-population surveys and to raise the level of methodological expertise in various applied fields of comparative survey research, the Second International Conference on Survey Methods in Multinational, Multiregional and Multicultural Contexts (3MC 2016) will be held July 25 - 29, 2016 in Chicago.

 This conference will bring together researchers and survey practitioners concerned with survey methodology and practice in comparative contexts.
-It will provide a unique opportunity to discuss and present research that contributes to our understanding of survey needs and methods in multi-cultural, multi-national, and multi-lingual contexts.
+It will provide a unique opportunity to discuss and present research that contributes to our understanding of survey needs and methods in multicultural, multinational, and multilingual contexts.
 Conference contributions will help document current best practices and stimulate new ideas for further research and development.

-- Paradata Use
+- Paradata in 3MC Studies

 For your convenience here is a list of important dates:

 - March 1, 2016 – Early bird registration opens

 - May 21, 2016 – Late registration begins

 Comparative Survey Design and Implementation: Past, Present, and Future